camellia2077/time_tracer_cpp/README.md

 │   └── processing.h            # Declares the main function to start file processing.
 │
 ├── queries/             # Contains all logic for querying the database and generating user-facing reports.
+│   ├──report_generators
+│   │   ├── query_day.cpp        # Implements the logic to generate a detailed report for a single day.
+│   │   └── query_day.h          # Declares the class responsible for generating a daily report.
+│   │   ├── query_month.cpp      # Implements the logic to generate a summary report for a specific month.
+│   │   └── query_month.h        # Declares the class that generates a monthly report.
+│   │   ├── query_period.cpp     # Implements the logic for generating reports over a custom period.
+│   │   └── query_period.h       # Declares the class for generating reports over a specific time period.
+│   │
 │   ├── query_handler.cpp    # Implements the QueryHandler class, which acts as a simple interface (Facade) to │   └── query_handler.h      # Declares the QueryHandler class, the main entry point for all query operations.
-│   ├── query_day.cpp        # Implements the logic to generate a detailed report for a single day.
-│   └── query_day.h          # Declares the class responsible for generating a daily report.
-│   ├── query_month.cpp      # Implements the logic to generate a summary report for a specific month.
-│   └── query_month.h        # Declares the class that generates a monthly report.
-│   ├── query_period.cpp     # Implements the logic for generating reports over a custom period.
-│   └── query_period.h       # Declares the class for generating reports over a specific time period.
 │   ├── query_utils.cpp      # Implements shared helper functions for querying.
 │   └── query_utils.h        # Declares various utility functions used by the different query generators.
+│
 └── resources/
     ├── app_icon.rc
     └── output_icon.ico